How to Perform Automation Testing of JAVA/J2EE Applications (Part 2)

 #2) Once there is a scope or requirement for Automation testing, do a feasibility analysis.

-#3) Decide and select an appropriate tool.
+#3) Decide and select the appropriate tool.
 Once the components involved in the J2EE application are known and the complexity of the application is understood, one or more tools as needed may be chosen for testing.

 #5) Analyze the impact of the testing tool on the design of an application.
 If testing is going to be automated, it is important to develop applications keeping the tool in mind.